Camrose Day Centre

 A private place to wash and freshen up is something that most of us take for granted.
 But if you are sleeping on the streets the simple act of washing and using toilet facilities can be difficult to access.

-The clean, modern shower suite offers a safe place for homeless people to wash, have a shave and feel good, with wash kits and fresh towels supplied by the centre.
+The Camrose Centre offers a clean, modern shower suite and a safe place for homeless people to wash, have a shave and feel good, with wash kits and fresh towels supplied by the centre.

 It offers a comfortable place where visitors can relax and play board games or read, and staff offer advice on housing, employment, drugs and alcohol issues.
 There are phone and computer facilities to assist with job applications and training can be given.